 There has been a lot of ink spilled in the last few years about the problem of interoperability in healthcare.
-Put simply, we struggle to connect various healthcare IT systems to each other in effective and user-friendly ways.
+Put simply, we struggle to connect various Health IT systems to each other in effective and user-friendly ways.
 This struggle with healthcare interoperability has become particularly apparent (and painful) when it comes to electronic medical records (EMRs).
 For the most part, EMR software does not play well with others.
 The resulting “EMR Lock” affects everyone:

 - Providers can’t find the information they need or wrestle with painful workflows